-- i.
-The CEO is delegated the authority to oversee Alliance policies and procedures for adjusting the final settlement of all claims either against or on behalf of the Alliance. - ii.
-Any claim arising from Normal Alliance Operations and not exceeding \$300,000 for a single claim may be adjusted and settled by the CEO.
+- The CEO is delegated the authority to oversee Alliance policies and procedures for adjusting the final settlement of all claims either against or on behalf of the Alliance consistent with these policies. - ii.
+Any claim arising from Normal Alliance Operations and not exceeding \$300,000\$ \$150,000 paid by the NWSA for a single claim may be adjusted and settled by the CEO, provided however any settlement that imposes upon the Alliance any affirmative duty (non-monetary obligation), injunctive relief, and or which is memorialized by a federal Consent Decree or other regulatory enforceable Order shall require Managing Member approval. - Regular Updates.
+At any stage of litigation where the potential claim by or against the Alliance is greater than Three hundred thousand dollars